jacob-horton/baz/README.md

 # Building

-To build the baz compiler/transpiler on a Unix like system:
+To build the Baz transpiler on a Unix like system:
 ```bash
 mkdir ./build
 cd ./build